 The Lexington R-V School District is committed to providing a safe environment for students to learn.
-As part of this effort, the district will require criminal background checks of employees as well as certain volunteers and others working on school grounds in accordance with this policy.
+As part of this effort, in accordance with this policy, the district will require criminal background checks of employees as well as certain volunteers and others working on school grounds.
+The Board directs the superintendent or designee to develop procedures and practices consistent with this policy.
 Generally, the district will conduct a criminal background check in accordance with law on all new employees before they have contact with any student; however, the district will forgo a criminal background check on any employee hired on a part-time or substitute basis if the employee is hired within one (1) year of having retired from the Lexington R-V School District.
 Any offer of employment is contingent upon the satisfactory outcome of the criminal background check, when required.
 The district has the sole and absolute discretion to determine whether the outcome is satisfactory.